 Halo F1 runs on the JC4827W543 — a compact all-in-one

-module with a 4.3" capacitive touch TFT display, Wi-Fi, and
+module with a 4.3" touch TFT display, Wi-Fi, and Bluetooth built

 Install the latest Halo F1 firmware directly from this page.
 All you need is Chrome or Edge on a desktop or laptop — no extra software.